Assess the novelty of your invention

 Prior art refers to any publicly available information that predates the filing date of a patent application.
 This includes existing patents, published patent applications, academic papers, technical documents, product descriptions, and other materials that disclose similar inventions or concepts.

-The main conditions for patentability that must be satisfied are: (1) novelty, (2) non-obviousness (inventive step), (3) utility.
+The main requirements for patentability that must be satisfied are: (1) novelty, (2) non-obviousness (inventive step), (3) utility.
 In addition to these main requirements inventions must also fall under “patentable subject matter”. i.e. This typically includes processes, machines, manufactured goods, compositions of matter, and improvements thereof.

 However, abstract ideas, laws of nature, natural phenomena, and mere discoveries are generally not considered patentable subject matter.